modrinth/docs/docs/api/index.md

+---
+sidebar_position: 2
+---

-# Getting Started
+# Getting Started with the API

-Welcome to Modrinth developer docs!
+Welcome to Modrinth API developer docs!

 :::info
 Looking for the list of routes? **[Take me to the API specification.](/api-spec)**
 :::

-## Getting a working testing environment

 This documentation doesn't provide a way to test our API.
 In order to facilitate testing, we recommend the following tools: